Stomach Pain after Eating and Diarrhea: 7 causes, Gastroenterologist explains.

 - History of gallstones or removal of your gallbladder.

 - Stomach pain in the upper-middle or the upper-right stomach after eating.

 - The pain may spread to the right side of your abdomen and the back of the right shoulder.

 - Characteristic nausea after meals with the sense of impending vomiting.

-- The onset of abdominal pain and diarrhea has started after removing your gallbladder (post-cholecystectomy diarrhea).
+- The onset of abdominal pain and diarrhea started after removing your gallbladder (post-cholecystectomy diarrhea).

-- Diarrhea with severe urgency to the extent of soiling accidents (suggestive for bile acid malabsorption.
+- Diarrhea with severe urgency to the extent of soiling accidents (suggestive of bile acid malabsorption.

 Learn more about post-cholecystectomy diarrhea.